-- The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) desalination plant completed testing in April 2009.
-The pilot study report is scheduled to be issued in 2010. - Other studies for the desalination plant including a watershed sanitary survey, entrainment study, offshore geophysical survey, and energy minimization and greenhouse gas reduction study took place in 2009 and final reports for those studies are scheduled to be issued in 2010. - A tentative priority system for distributing water produced by the desalination plant has been developed.
+- The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD2) Regional Seawater Desalination Project completed testing in April 2009.
+The pilot study report was issued in 2010. - Environmental review and design were initiated for the Regional Seawater Desalination Project.
+The Notice of Preparation and Initial Study for the Regional Seawater Desalination Project was issued in November 2010. - Final reports of studies for the desalination plant including a watershed sanitary survey, open ocean intake study, offshore geophysical survey, dilution study of brine disposal were issued in 2010.
+The report on the energy minimization and greenhouse gas reduction study is due to be finalized in 2011. - A tentative priority system for distributing water produced by the desalination plant has been developed.
 The plan provides for at least 1,148 acre-feet per year in all years to SqCWD for in-lieu recharge of the groundwater basin. - Other alternative water supplies listed in SqCWD's Integrated Resources Plan (ESA, 2006) continue to be evaluated.
-SqCWD's water recycling planning study concluded that construction of satellite reclamation plants to provide recycled water is not cost-effective (Black and Veatch, 2009).
+SqCWD's water recycling planning study concluded that construction of satellite reclamation plants (SRP) to provide recycled water is not cost-effective (Black and Veatch,

-SqCWD could pursue grants to fund the plant construction, although the yield from this source would be much less than required to balance the basin.

-- The County is working on the feasibility of using the San Lorenzo River for conjunctive use projects. - SqCWD and CWD run and update their conservation programs to reduce current and future demand.
+- 2009).
+SqCWD could pursue grants to fund the SRP construction, although the yield from this source would be much less than required to recover and balance the basin based on projected demand. - The County is evaluating the feasibility and benefits of interties and water transfers among water agencies in northern Santa Cruz County.
+A report on this evaluation is scheduled to be issued in 2011 (Khalsa, 2010). - SqCWD, CWD, and the City of Santa Cruz continue to maintain and update their conservation programs to reduce current and future demand.